 Peter Fonda, Hollywood's 'Easy Rider,' Dies At 79

-Actor Peter Fonda, best known for his iconic role as a free-spirited motorcycle rider in the 1969 counterculture classic, Easy Rider, died Friday at his home in Los Angeles at the age of 79.
-The cause of his death was respiratory lung failure due to lung cancer, according to a family statement released to People Magazine.
+Actor Peter Fonda, best-known for his iconic role as a free-spirited motorcycle rider in the 1969 counterculture classic Easy Rider, died Friday at his home in Los Angeles at the age of 79.
+The cause of his death was respiratory failure due to lung cancer, according to a family statement released to People magazine.

 "In one of the saddest moments of our lives, we are not able to find the appropriate words to express the pain in our hearts.
 As we grieve, we ask that you respect our privacy," the Fonda family wrote.